Rideau Expedition Series: Kingston to Ottawa

 Distance: ~19.0 km

-Day 11: The Suburban Transition (Rideau River PP to Jock River Landing)
+Day 6: The Suburban Transition (Rideau River PP to W.A.
+Taylor Cons.
+Area)

-Day 12: The Grand Finale (Jock River to Downtown Ottawa)
+Day 9: The Grand Finale (Black Rapids Lock to Downtown Ottawa)

-The Vibe: The ultimate conclusion to our 12-week expedition.
-We paddle directly into the heart of Ottawa, passing through Black Rapids, Mooneys Bay, and the dramatic Hogs Back Falls.
-We’ll cross Dows Lake and navigate the historic canal cuts, bringing our journey to a triumphant close right in the shadow of Parliament Hill.
+The Vibe: The ultimate arrival.
+We paddle through Mooneys Bay and the dramatic Hogs Back Falls, entering the man-made canal cuts of the city.
+We cross Dows Lake and navigate the final urban stretches, bringing our 18-day epic to a triumphant close right in the shadow of Parliament Hill.